-Wadi Rum is located in the south of Jordan, only a 45 minute drive from Aqaba.
+Wadi Rum is located in the south of Jordan, only a 45-minute drive from Aqaba.
 It is a protected area and the desert scenery is some of the most beautiful in the world.
 Huge mountains 5,000 feet tall (1,500 m) surround this gorgeous orange desert.
-Star gazers from around the globe claim Wadi Rum to be one of the best places to view stars in the world.
+Stargazers claim Wadi Rum to be one of the best places to view stars in the world.
 The area is commonly explored by off-road jeep tour or by camel.
 Jeep tours can be arranged with Bedouin camps, and typically last four hours.
 Tours often explore slot canyons, sand dunes, arches, natural springs, and ancient rock art.

 High-End Stay: For an amazing experience in the desert, look no further than The Wadi Rum Night Luxury Camp.
 They have luxury rooms for $140 USD or igloo bubble tents to sleep under the stars for $180 USD.

 Cost: Entry cost is 5 JD to Wadi Rum.
 Entry to Wadi Rum is included in the Jordan Pass.
-Jeep tours cost between 20 JD and 40 JD with budget friendly outfitter.
+Jeep tours cost between 20 JD and 40 JD with a budget-friendly outfitter.
 Camel rides cost 10 JD per person for a one hour ride.

 Stay: There are no budget places to stay directly at the Dead Sea in Jordan.
 For those on a budget, stay in Amman and come to the Dead Sea as a day trip.
 To stay directly on the sea, we recommend the Movenpick Spa and Resort Dead Sea for $120 USD (double room).